trinodb/trino/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

 -------------

 These rules govern the catalogs particular users can access.
-The user is granted access to a catalog based on the first matching rule read from top to bottom.
+The user is granted access to a catalog, based on the first matching rule read from top to bottom.
 If no rule matches, access is denied.
 Each rule is composed of the following fields: